marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 For prevent it with current project-application:

-we able to use "Thymeleaf" (Java/HTML template engine) with proper configuration about.
+we were able to use "Thymeleaf" (Java/HTML template engine) with proper configuration about.

-I also add comments about "potential" fix under the project-application.
+I also added comments about "potential" fix under the project-application.

-Mainly there will be enough re-change "th:utext" to "th:text" under the fylkr.html-template.
+Mainly it should be enough to re-change "th:utext" to "th:text" under the fylkr.html-template.

-So to use this troublepoint will be not so visible.
+So, potential Cross-Site Scripting attack will require more actions, steps and trick.
 <hr />

 <b>Security Misconfiguration</b>